yonatan-cohen8186/.dotfiles/README.md

 ## Onboarding to Luma

-1. Execute the following commands:
+1. Execute the following command to set up the Luma environment:
     ```bash
+    make luma_onboarding
     ```
+    This command will clone and set up various internal tools and repositories needed for Luma.

 ## Usage

 Once the dotfiles are installed, you can start using them with your tools.
-Here's how you can use some of the included dotfiles:
+Here are examples of how to use some of the included dotfiles:

-- `.mydotfile`: This dotfile performs functions X, Y, and Z. You can customize it by performing actions A, B, and C.
+- **`.zshrc`**: This configuration file customizes the Zsh shell.
+After installation, it will automatically be sourced when you open a terminal.
+You can add aliases, environment variables, and custom functions here.
+To apply changes immediately after editing, run:
+    ```bash
+    source ~/.zshrc
+    ```

+- **`.vimrc`**: This file configures Vim.
+It includes settings for appearance, keybindings, and plugins.
+To use the configurations, simply open Vim.
+If you make changes to `.vimrc`, they will be applied the next time you start Vim.
+To apply them immediately within Vim, run:
+    ```vim
+    :source ~/.vimrc
+    ```

+- **`aliases.sh`**: This file can contain custom shell aliases.
+For example:
+    ```bash
+    alias gst="git status"
+    alias ll="ls -la"
+    ```
+    After modifying this file, ensure it is sourced in your main shell configuration file (like `.zshrc`) to make the aliases available:
+    ```bash
+    source ~/.aliases.sh
+    ```

 ## Acknowledgments